needbee/polyglot.me/README.md

 Adding Tools or Features
 ========================

+Please contribute by making corrections or additions to existing tools, adding new tools, or adding entirely new features or feature sets!

-The list of features and tools (i.e. programming languages or frameworks) is driven from a set of JSON files in the 'data' folder.
+The list of features and tools (i.e. programming languages or frameworks) is driven from a set of JSON files in the 'data' folder:

+- featuresets.json lists all the features that will be described for different tools, such as string comparison and pushing to an array.
+  Features are grouped into feature sets, such as Strings and Collections.
+- tools/_list.json is a list of all the tools.
+A tool is a language or
+  framework: anything that provides some "features."
+- tools/*.json are the different tools.
+The file contains some basic information about the tool, then the definitions for each feature it provides.

 To add or modify a feature or tool:

 - Fork this repository
 - Make the appropriate changes